ulaskarakas/PatikaIfElseApp/README.md

-﻿# Patika - Variables App
+﻿# Patika - If Else App

 This C# application prompts the user to enter a number and performs the following actions: